 - Photography - Here’s a great excuse to take your camera for a nice walk out in nature.
 The Conservancy always needs great photos that showcase wonderful nature preserves for historical documentation, promotional materials, and for the website.

 - Office Support - We are always looking for a few good people who can help with mailings, data management and organization, prepare for Conservancy events, or light office tasks during regular business hours.
 If you have free time during the day, even once in a while - you can contribute a great amount to the overall mission of SMLC.

-- Expert Assistance - The Conservancy would benefit greatly from participation by people willing to volunteer specialty skills such as: grant researcher/writer, naturalist, ecologist, nature writer, geologist, hydrologist, GIS specialist, real estate specialist, property surveyor, and mitigation counselor.
+- Expert Assistance - The Conservancy would benefit greatly from participation by people willing to volunteer specialty skills such as: web design, grant researcher/writer, graphic design, geology, hydrology, real estate, property surveys, and mitigation counseling.

 If you have a skill or applicable experience that you would like to offer in service of Southeast Michigan Land Conservancy, please let us know!
 For more information about volunteering as an individual, please contact: